SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution: Methodology

 \subsection{Training the \alias}

-We engineered a threefold loss function, with each meticulously designed and straightforward to meet the distinct needs of respective modules within \alias.

-For the task-specific inverse dynamics model, we utilize a behavior cloning loss~\cite{torabi2018behavioral} to train our inverse MLP which emulates expert actions from observed state transitions.
-This loss, denoted as \( \mathcal{L}_{inv} \), is formulated as:
+We engineered a threefold loss function for \alias.
+Firstly, for the inverse dynamics model which is task-specific, we employ a behavior cloning loss~\cite{torabi2018behavioral} to train our inverse MLP emulating expert actions from observed state transitions.
+This loss, denoted as \( \mathcal{L}_{inv} \), is formulated as: where the notations are similar to Eq.~\ref{eq:inv}.